sethforprivacy/optoutpod.com/content/episodes/s1e02-k3tan.md

 author: Seth For Privacy
 authorTwitter: sethforprivacy
 date: "2021-06-13T15:44:08-05:00"
-description: This week, I got the pleasure of sitting down with k3tan to chat about privacy, self-hosting, and some of his favorite tools.
+summary: This week, I got the pleasure of sitting down with k3tan to chat about privacy, self-hosting, and some of his favorite tools.
 draft: false
 keywords: